 To date, WHOI scientists have used a combination of physical and biological surveys, coral core sampling, and genetic analysis to identify Super Reefs in the Central Pacific, parts of Thailand, the inner Rock Islands of Palau, and within the northern South China Sea, and models predict that many more exist worldwide.
 But even climate-resilient super reefs are vulnerable to development, pollution, dredging, and overfishing.
 Our most pressing task is to locate them and ensure their protection.

 Seeking Super Reefs

-Our goal is to establish a global network of Super Reefs across the tropics that would become repositories of healthy corals.
-Once carbon emissions and global temperatures have stabilized, these corals could then be used to recolonize dead reefs.
+Our goal is to establish a global network of super reefs across the tropics that will become a repository of healthy corals.
+Once carbon emissions and global temperatures have stabilized, these corals could then be used to recolonize dead reefs around the world.